 Does Alexa work with Google Chromecast?

 Many of us can’t live without our Google Chromecast.
 TV just isn’t as flexible without one.
-Not to mention how simpler life is with Amazon Alexa.
+Not to mention the amount of Cool things Alexa can do to help you simplify your life.
 So you might want to know does Alexa work with Google Chromecast?

 As two of the most popular smart home devices, it would be nice if they did work together.
 However, as they are developed by competing brands, they don’t.
 Each technology is completely unique to the brand.